-A diverse musician, Mr. Yerzhanov has collaborated on concert stage with many opera singers and instrumentalists including such artists of international acclaim as Elena Kelessidi, Melody Moore (sopranos), Suzanna Guzman, Catherine Cook (mezzo-sopranos), Ao Li (bass), Michael Collins (clarinet), Vasko Vassilev (violin).
+A diverse musician, Mr. Yerzhanov has collaborated on concert stage with many opera singers and instrumentalists including such artists of international acclaim as Elena Kelessidi, Melody Moore (sopranos), Suzanna Guzman, Catherine Cook (mezzo-sopranos), Ao Li (bass), Michael Collins (clarinet).
 He is a frequent piano duo player with his wife Klara Frei and internationally acclaimed opera coach sought after by singers and companies like Opera San Jose, New Opera New York City, Opera Academy of California, Telegraph Hill Festival in London.
 He conceived and performed a National premiere of Rossini’s Petite Messe Solennelle.
-Having started as assistant conductor at Golden Gate Opera, El Camino Youth Orchestra and California Opera, he led Kazakh State Symphony Orchestra and Chorus in a National Premieres of Mozart’s Idomeneo and Krönungsmesse, Orquestra Capital Philharmonia Brasilia and two orchestras that he founded – Google Orchestra and Orchestra Gradus ad Parnassum and Opera Cultura where he is a Music Director at the Opera Cultura, San Jose he conducted La Llorona and premieres of Cuentos de Perigrinacion and Bless me, Ultima by Hector Armienta.
+Having started as assistant conductor at Golden Gate Opera, El Camino Youth Orchestra and California Opera, he led Kazakh Philharmonic Orchestra and Chorus in a National Premieres of Mozart’s Idomeneo and Krönungsmesse, Orquestra Capital Philharmonia Brasilia and two orchestras that he founded – Google Orchestra and Orchestra Gradus ad Parnassum and Opera Cultura where he is a Music Director at the Opera Cultura, San Jose he conducted La Llorona and premieres of Cuentos de Perigrinacion and Bless me, Ultima by Hector Armienta.

 A graduate and former faculty member of the Moscow Tchaikovsky Conservatory, Temirzhan Yerzhanov studied piano with Professor Mikhail Voskressensky and accompanying with Professor Vazha Chachava.
 Later he studied conducting with Latvian-American conductor Imant Airea.
 He was named ‘Best Performer of 2007’ by San Francisco Classical Voice along with San Francisco Opera and soprano Angela Gheorghiu, Philharmonia Baroque Orchestra, Mark Morris Dance Group, Artemis Quartet and Medieval Trio.
 In his native country he is awarded with Yenbek Sinirgen Qairatkeri, the highest honorary title for national contribution.